What are the Risk Factors for Testicular Cancer?

 Hypospadias

 It is a condition affecting the penis and urethra.
-People with hypospadias are at an increased risk of developing testicular cancer.
+People with hypospadias are associated with a slightly increased risk, particularly when it occurs alongside other genital developmental abnormalities.
 In this, the urethra opening is mispositioned in the penis.
 Surgery may help to rectify this.

 Previous Testicular Cancer History